feddieminas/django_fantasy_foot_track/README.md

 - Cross-browser testing, not all browsers accepted some js selector/style script and switched to jquery selector/style script

 ## Deployment

+I worked on the project at AWS Cloud9 environment.

 I deployed the project on [Heroku](https://fantasy-foot-track.herokuapp.com/)